lmmx/hftorchcache/README.md

 )
 ```

 Note that you may need additional packages (e.g. `bitsandbytes`) to load cached models.
+Accelerate
+is a dependency of this package, and `low_cpu_mem_usage` is always passed as True to `from_pretrained`.

 ### Cleanup utilities